Derkii/FindComponentsByInterfaces/README.md

 # FindComponentsByInterfaces
-Utility for Unity that acces you to find components by interfaces.
+Utility for Unity that allows you to find components by interfaces.